-Theo Knead-a-lot's Famous Bakery
+Chapter 2: Theo Knead-a-lot's Famous Bakery

-- I. Who is Theo Knead-a-lot?
+- 1. Who is Theo Knead-a-lot?
 Why is he famous in Huffelton? - 2.
 What is the big problem that is introduced in this chapter?

-Herbie's Very Special Visitors
+Chapter 3: Herbie's Very Special Visitors

-Who are Clementine and Digby?
+- Who are Clementine and Digby?
 How old are they?
-Why are they staying with Herbie?

-- 2. What more do we learn about Theo Knead-a-lot in this chapter? - 3.
+Why are they staying with Herbie? - 2.
+What more do we learn about Theo Knead-a-lot in this chapter? - 3.
 Herbie smiled so much that his eyes crinkled up.
 Little did he know that something big was about to happen.
-And that something would change things forever (p.22).
+And that something would change things forever (pp.22).
 How does the author increase suspense at the end of this chapter?

-The Big Lunch Problem
+Chapter 4: The Big Lunch Problem

-- I. What is Digby's favourite pastime? - 2.
-What type of food do the children prefer to eat? - 3.
-Herbie speaks to his friends, the worm and the ladybug about his niece and nephew.
+- 1. What is Digby's favourite pastime? - 2.
+What type of food do the children prefer to eat? - Herbie speaks to his friends, Worm and Ladybug about his niece and nephew.
 What are his concerns? - 4.
 The author shows us that Herbie is not his usual self at the end of this chapter.
 What changes do we see in Herbie?

-The Sad Visit to Huffelton
+Chapter 5: The Sad Visit to Huffelton

-- What do Clementine and Digby learn about the tomatoes in the vegetable patch (p.34)? - 2.
+- What do Clementine & Digby learn about the tomatoes in the vegetable patch (pp.34)? - 2.
 Why is Theo Knead-a-lot washing windows instead of baking? - 3.
-Herbie, Clementine and Digby picked up their baskets, made their way back to the rumbling green truck and took a long, sad drive back to Mulberry Tree Farm (p.39).
-Why is everyone feeling sad as they drive back to Mulberry Tree Farm?
+Herbie, Clementine and Digby picked up their baskets, made their way back to the rumbling green truck and took a long, sad drive back to Mulberry Tree Farm (pp.39).
+Why do they all feel sad as they drive back to Mulberry Tree Farm?

-The Dreadful Night
+Chapter 6: The Dreadful Night